- Sexual Misconduct and Interpersonal Violence Policy

 What rights do I have?

-Any person who is a complainant or a respondent in a case of sexual assault shall be afforded all rights as outlined in the Student Code of Community Standards and Citizenship Education Process, plus the following rights specific to sexual assault cases:
+Any person who is a reporting or responding party in a case of sexual misconduct, including sexual assault, shall be afforded all rights as outlined in the Student Code of Community Standards and Citizenship Education Process, plus the following rights:

-- The right to be assisted by an adviser, advocate or support person of their choice, at their own expense (if a fee is charged), throughout the entire Citizenship Education process, including investigation, informal disposition of the case, hearings and appeals.
-The adviser, advocate or support person may not speak in any proceeding or part of the process.
-They may only speak in private to the victim.
+- The right to be assisted by an advisor, advocate or support person of their choice, at their own expense (if a fee is charged), throughout the entire Citizenship Education process, including investigation, informal procedures, formal procedures, hearings and appeals.
+Students will be offered a non-attorney advisor for the purpose of the hearing should a student desire not to choose one on their own.

 - The right to have their name or other personally identifiable information withheld (by the University), from release to the public, the press or others who are not directly involved in the case.

-- The right to be notified of the outcome of any Citizenship Education action in a case of sexual assault subsequent to the notification of the accused.
+- The right to be notified of the outcome of any Citizenship Education action in a case of sexual misconduct subsequent to the notification of the parties.

-- The right to request to have his or her living arrangements (if in university housing) modified pending the outcome of a Citizenship Education process if the accused lives close to the victim.
+- The right to request to have his or her living arrangements (if in university housing) modified pending the outcome of a Citizenship Education process if the parties live in close proximity.
 (Pending space availability).

-- The right to request extra time to make up academic work he or she has missed because of time lost due to the assault, investigation and the hearing.
-This is done at the discretion of the professor.
+- The right to request extra time to make up academic work he or she has missed because of time lost due to the incident, investigation and the hearing.
+This is done at the discretion of the professor upon the request of the Title IX Coordinator.

-- The right, when reasonable and possible, to have his or her classes reassigned so as not to share classes with the accused.
+- The right, when reasonable and possible, to have his or her classes reassigned so as not to share classes with the opposing party.

-- The right not to have his or her sexual history discussed during the hearing.
+- The right not to have his or her sexual history discussed during the hearing, unless such history is directly relevant to the specific circumstances of the case.

 - The right to be present for the entire hearing (with the exception of deliberations).

-- The right to give testimony from separate or divided room (or other accommodation which separates the victim from the accused which is approved by the Dean of Students)
+- The right to give testimony virtually, or from separate or divided rooms (or other accommodation which separates the parties and is approved by the Title IX Coordinator)